-Please join us in congratulating Jonathan (Jon.)
-Anderson of Olympia, WA, winner of the December 2014 eBird Challenge, sponsored by Carl Zeiss Sports Optic.
-Our December winner was drawn from among those who submitted 500 complete checklists or more between 1 January–31 December 2014.
-Jon. entered 550 complete checklists, and his name was drawn randomly from the almost 1000 eBirders who reached that checklist threshold in 2014.
-We were very impressed with the quality of his eBird checklists as well (lots of notes and photos), so thank you Jon. for setting such a high standard with your submissions!
-Jon. will receive new ZEISS Conquest HD 8×42 binoculars for his eBirding efforts.
-We asked Jon. to tell us a little more about himself, his use of eBird, and his love of birds – check out his response below!
+Please join us in congratulating Ed Corey of Raleigh, North Carolina, winner of the February 2016 eBird Challenge, sponsored by Carl Zeiss Sports Optic.
+Our February winner was drawn from among those who submitted at least 15 eligible checklists using eBird Mobile in February.
+Ed’s name was drawn randomly from the 2,427 eBirders who achieved the February challenge threshold.
+Ed will receive new ZEISS Conquest HD 8×42 binoculars for his eBirding efforts.
+We asked Ed to tell us a little more about himself, his use of eBird, and his love of birds – read on for more!